safespring/web/content/blogg/2024/2024-08-vmware-exit.md

 only rewriting the infrastructure code, using, for instance, our community provided [Terraform modules][tfmodulesblog]

-Of course you can take Openstack for a spin by yourself like described in the Openstack open source project description of ["Migrating from VMware to
+Of course, you can take OpenStack for a spin by yourself, as described in the Openstack open source project description of ["Migrating from VMware to
 OpenStack: Optimizing your Infrastructure to Save Money and Avoid Vendor-Lock-in"][openstackmig].
-However if you are looking for a minimum effort alternative why not just buy the managed service experience and let the professionals take care of the somewhat complex task of Operating openstack in a secure and stable manner.
+However, if you are looking for a minimum effort alternative, why not just buy the managed service experience and let the professionals take care of the somewhat complex task of Operating OpenStack in a secure and stable manner.

 ### Closing the gap